Interpret historical data and study how the past can affect the present.

-History is the study of the past through its documentary record.
-Historians collect and study historical documents, interpret their content, assess their value as sources of information, and use the most reliable of these documents to describe and explain what happened in the past.
+History is the study of the past through a consideration of its remains.
+Historians collect and study historical materials, interpret their content, assess their value as sources of information, and use what they have judged to be the most reliable of these to describe and explain what happened in the past.

 History students learn what historians have discovered, but are also taught the historical method, and are encouraged to think critically about the past and its influence on the present.
 The program offers two interrelated streams: North American history (including the history of Canada) and European history.